maxeffectus/hello-world/README.md

 Hello, world.

-Let's see what's GitHub is.
+Let's see what GitHub is.